Mergifyio/gha-mergify-ci/README.md

-# gha-ci-issues
+# gha-mergify-ci

-GitHub Action to automatically uploads JUnit XML reports to Mergify CI Issues.
+GitHub Action to automatically uploads JUnit XML reports to Mergify CI Insights.

 More information on https://mergify.com